Skip to main content

 Changing a user’s territory

-Admins can change any user’s territory from the Users page by selecting a different buyer list or switching to a CRM-synced territory.
+Admins can change any user’s territory from the Users page by selecting a different buyer list or switching to an account ownership territory.
 Users with a Builder role can also change their own territory from their My Territory page.